 - Rental car collision insurance (secondary to your own policy)

 - Extended warranties

 - Refund when merchant won’t accept returned item

 - Travel and emergency hotline

 - Roadside assistance hotline

 - Concierge for booking event tickets, travel, and other services

-Bank of America ranked seventh in J.D.
-Power’s 2019 Credit Card Satisfaction Study, getting about average marks in all categories: overall satisfaction, interaction, credit card terms, communication, benefits and service, rewards, and key moments.
+Bank of America ranked third in J.D.
+Power’s 2020 Credit Card Satisfaction Study, getting about average marks in all categories: overall satisfaction, interaction, credit card terms, communication, benefits and service, rewards, and key moments.
 The bank’s mobile app, however, got a “better than most” rating in a comparable J.D.
 Power survey.

 It should also be noted that primary cardholders can opt-in to access their FICO score at no additional cost.
 The score is updated each month and available within the app or online.
 Customer service options include online chat and the ability to schedule an appointment for a telephone call to avoid waiting on hold for a customer service representative.